ak--47/mixpanel-dwh-proxy/README.md

 #### [SNOWFLAKE] Optional Environment Variables
 - `snowflake_stage`: Your Snowflake stage (optional).
 - `snowflake_pipe`: Your Snowflake pipe (optional).

+note: `snowflake_stage` and `snowflake_pipe` are required if you want to use the Snowflake stage (`COPY INTO`) and Snowpipe data loading features.
+They tend to have lower latency and scale better

+if you want to use Snowpipe, you will need to provide the following additional environment variables:
 - `snowflake_private_key`: Your Snowflake private key (required for Snowpipe).
 - `snowflake_region`: Your Snowflake region  (required for Snowpipe).
 - `snowflake_provider`: Your Snowflake provider  (required for Snowpipe).

-note: `snowflake_stage` and `snowflake_pipe` are required if you want to use the Snowflake stage (`COPY INTO`) and Snowpipe data loading features.
-They tend to have lower latency and scale better

 #### [REDSHIFT] Required Environment Variables
 - `redshift_workgroup`: Your Redshift workgroup.